We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are alternative types of resistance and strength equipment a person can consider, including:

-- Power tower: An all-in-one piece of equipment that uses a person’s body weight for a full upper body and abdominal workout.
+- Power tower: These are all-in-one pieces of equipment that use a person’s body weight for a full upper body and abdominal workout.

-- Kettlebells: Cast-iron weights with handles that come in various weights.
+- Kettlebells: These cast-iron weights with handles come in various weights.
 A person can incorporate this versatile equipment in many types of exercises.

 - Suspension trainers: This type of equipment uses a person’s body weight and gravity to add resistance during suspension training.

-According to the National Institutes of Health (NIH), strength training offers numerous health benefits:
+But, according to the National Institutes of Health (NIH), strength training offers numerous health benefits.
+Specifically, strength training: